siyanlau/RecommenderSystem/README.md

 Refer to the [ranking metrics](https://spark.apache.org/docs/3.0.1/mllib-evaluation-metrics.html#ranking-systems) section of the Spark documentation for more details.

 The choice of evaluation criteria for hyper-parameter tuning is up to you, as is the range of hyper-parameters you consider, but be sure to document your choices in the final report.
-As a general rule, you should explore ranges of each hyper-parameter that are sufficiently large to produce observable differences in your evaluation score.
+As a general rule, you should explore ranges of each hyper-parameter that are sufficiently large to produce observable differences in your evaluation score on the validation data.
+If your selection is picking the largest or smallest setting of a hyper-parameter from your range, this probably means your range isn't large enough.

 If you like, you may also use additional software implementations of recommendation or ranking metric evaluations, but be sure to cite any additional software you use in the project.